tonande02/tonande02/README.md

 - About me:
 - :woman_technologist:🌱 Currently in training to become a data engineer.
 - 👀:snake: My main language is Python.
-- :video_game: I'm interested in AI/ML, and on the side I enjoy tinkering with games development.
+- :video_game: I'm interested in AI/ML, and on the side I enjoy tinkering with games.
 - I look forward to finding fun projects to collaborate on, and to learn from all the exciting things the community gets up to!

 <!---